-The New Saint Joseph Catholic Sunday school series is a darling Catholic catechism for children, yet here are some considerations you want to know.
+The New Saint Joseph Catholic Sunday school series is a darling Catholic catechism for children; yet here are some serious considerations that I think that you would want to know.

 This page is the second of three articles that compare NSJ Baltimore Catechism series changes.
 On this page you'll see ten photos that show revisions from 1963 through 2012.

 At the end I suggest several good alternatives.
 Enjoy!

 The NSJ Communion Catechism (NSJFCC) is the most popular booklet for Catholic Sunday school lessons.
 It is widely available and has been in publication for over fifty years.
 It has many lovely pictures and some very good ideas.

 It is divided into eleven lessons that children can learn in eleven weeks depending on how much time they have.
 Each lesson has two to six questions and answers based on the Baltimore Catechism.
 This is perfect for one week's daily classes or review

 Add a week or two at the beginning to teach the Catholic Communion prayers for children.
 The Rosary prayers and the Act of Contrition for going to Confession are the main prayers that the children need to learn.
 They can learn them pretty easily with review if you say the prayers together at the beginning and end of each class, especially daily.
 Praying the family Rosary is the best way for kids to learn these prayers, so be sure to send notes to their parents to this effect.